vfarcic/devops24/manuscript/06-jenkins-setup.md

         }
         container("helm") {
             stage("helm") {
-                sh "helm version --tiller-namespace go-demo-3-build"
+                sh "helm version"
             }
         }
     }
 }
 ```

 I> Getting spoiled with Gist and still do not want to type?
-The job is available in the [my-k8s-job-ns.groovy Gist](https://gist.github.com/ced1806af8e092d202942a79e81d5ba9).
+The job is available in the [my-k8s-job-ns.groovy Gist](https://gist.github.com/db1bb40ad782e292dbe89250d0b0cba4).

 The only difference between that job and the one we used before is in `podTemplate` arguments `namespace` and `serviceAccount`.
 This time we specified that the Pod should be created in the `go-demo-3-build` Namespace and that it should use the ServiceAccount `build`.
 If everything works as expected, the instruction to run Pods in a different Namespace should provide the separation we crave, and the ServiceAccount will give the permissions the Pod might need when interacting with Kube API or other Pods.